UX Research

 [ ideation ]

-Translated research themes into personas and explored solutions through storyboards.
+Turned research themes into personas and explored solutions through storyboards

-Four key themes from research informed four distinct personas, each representing different motivations, frustrations, and relationships with sustainable fashion.
+Four research themes informed four personas, each reflecting different motivations, frustrations, and relationships with sustainable fashion.

-After a series of sketching, we developed storyboards for two primary personas for each target audience group.
+After sketching, we developed storyboards for two primary personas per audience group.

 These focused on addressing two critical pain points: streamlining the donation and reselling process and easing the discovery of sustainable alternatives to fast fashion brands.